All Multiparty Quantum States Can Be Made Monogamous: Introduction

-In this paper, we show that if any bipartite quantum correlation measure, of an arbitrary number of parties in arbitrary dimensions, is non-increasing under loss of a part of a local subsystem, any multiparty quantum state is either already monogamous with respect to that measure or an increasing function of the bipartite measure can make it so.
+In this paper, we show that if any bipartite quantum correlation measure, of an arbitrary number of parties in arbitrary finite dimensions, is non-increasing under loss of a part of a local subsystem, any multiparty quantum state is either already monogamous with respect to that measure or an increasing function of the bipartite measure can make it so.
 Note that the result holds for both pure and mixed states.
 It is interesting to note that the increasing function also satisfies all the properties for being a measure of quantum correlation, which include monotonicity under local operations and vanishing for ``classically correlated'' states (which is the set of separable states for measures of entanglement).
+Moreover we show that the function can always be chosen to be reversible, so that there is no loss of information in applying the function on the parent quantum correlation \cite{HHHH-RMP, Vidal}.
 To illustrate the result, we show that although the quantum work-deficit \cite{workdeficit}, an information-theoretic quantum correlation measure, violates monogamy even for three-qubit pure states, the states become monogamous when one considers integer powers of the measure.
 In stark contrast to what happens for concurrence and quantum discord, we show that for the three-qubit generalized W states \cite{Wstate, dur-vidal-cirac}, the fourth power of quantum work-deficit is required to obtain monogamy for these states.
 In case of arbitrary three-qubit W-class states \cite{Wstate, dur-vidal-cirac} and the GHZ-class states \cite{GHZ, dur-vidal-cirac}, to obtain monogamy of quantum work-deficit, one requires higher polynomials.
 We also find that three-qubit pure states that are monogamous with respect to quantum discord are also so with respect to quantum work-deficit.

-In Sect.
-II, we prove the result about the transformability of all non-monogamous multiparty states into monogamous ones.
-We illustrate this result in the next section (Sect.
-III) by using the concept of quantum work-deficit, where we prove certain general results about monogamy of quantum work-deficit for arbitrary three-party quantum states.
-We present a conclusion in Sect.
-IV.
-A brief introduction to quantum work-deficit is given in Appendix A.